solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Maieutic prompting

-Maieutic prompting is a technique that is similar to self-refine but it's more about asking the LLM to explain itself.
+Maieutic prompting is a technique that is similar to self-refine but it is more about asking the LLM to explain itself.
 The goal is to reduce inconsistencies in the LLM's output so to ensure it arrives at the correct answer.
 The workflow to follow is:

 - Ask the LLM to answer a question
 - For each part of the answer, ask the LLM to explain it more in depth.
 - If there are inconsistencies, discard the parts that are inconsistent.

-Repeat 2 and 3 until you've gone through all the parts and you're satisfied with the answer.
+Repeat 2 and 3 until you have gone through all the parts and you are satisfied with the answer.

 ### Temperature